RubenKorse/RubenKorse/README.md

 - [Personal Portfolio](link-to-portfolio): A project where I showcase my skills and projects while demonstrating my commitment to web development (note: they are not done yet).

-- [E-commerce Website](link-to-ecommerce): A hands-on experience in building a functional online store, which involves managing products and handling transactions (note: they are not done yet).

 ## You can contact me here,